score-json/json/TSF/docs/nlohmann_misbehaviours_comments.md

+# List of known misbehaviours

-This file collects and comments the open known misbehaviours as identified in the [issues](https://github.com/nlohmann/json/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22kind%3A%20bug%22) on nlohmann/json.
+This file collects and comments the known misbehaviours opened after the release of version 3.12.0 as identified in the [issues](https://github.com/nlohmann/json/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22kind%3A%20bug%22) on nlohmann/json.

+## known open misbehaviours

 issue-id | applies to S-CORE | comment
 ---------|-------------------|--------